ARAIDevHub/arai_ai_agents/docs/explanation.md

 To make prompt chaining truly effective, the underlying AI model needs a large **context window**.
 The **context window** refers to the amount of text (measured in tokens) that the model can “remember” and consider when generating a response.

 - **Why We Use `2.0 Experimental Advanced model in Gemini Advanced.`**
-  By default, ARIA uses the `Gemini-Exp-1206` model because it offers a large context window.
+  By default, ARAI uses the `Gemini-Exp-1206` model because it offers a large context window.
 This is ideal for our narrative-driven approach because:

   - **Long-Term Memory:**
     The model can retain information from earlier parts of the conversation (e.g., details from previous episodes or seasons), which is crucial for maintaining consistency in long-running storylines.